Honored superintendent criticizes voucher program

-WATERLOO — State Superintendent of the Year and current superintendent at Southwest Allen schools Phil Downs on Oct.
+WATERLOO — State Superintendent of the Year and current superintendent at Southwest Allen County Schools Phil Downs on Oct.
 29 spoke on the impact of vouchers on public education during a presentation at DeKalb High School.

 Downs’ presentation, “Follow the Money: An Analysis of Why Public Education Funding is Not Keeping Pace in Indiana,” was co-hosted by DeKalb Central, DeKalb Eastern and Garrett-Keyser-Butler school districts.